awsdocs/amazon-ec2-user-guide/doc_source/apply_ri.md

 ## How regional Reserved Instances are applied<a name="apply-regional-ri"></a>

-A Reserved Instance that is purchased for a Region is called a regional Reserved Instance, and provides Availability Zone flexibility\.
+A Reserved Instance that is purchased for a Region is called a regional Reserved Instance, and provides Availability Zone and instance size flexibility\.
 + The Reserved Instance discount applies to instance usage in any Availability Zone in that Region\.
-+ The Reserved Instance discount applies to instance usage within the instance family, regardless of size—this is known as instance size flexibility\.
++ The Reserved Instance discount applies to instance usage within the instance family, regardless of size—this is known as [instance size flexibility](#ri-instance-size-flexibility)\.

-**Limitations for instance size flexibility**
+## Instance size flexibility<a name="ri-instance-size-flexibility"></a>

+With instance size flexibility, the Reserved Instance discount applies to instance usage within the instance family\.
+The Reserved Instance is applied from the smallest to the largest instance size within the instance family based on the normalization factor\.
+For an example of how the Reserved Instance discount is applied, see [Scenario 2: Reserved Instances in a single account using the normalization factor](#ri-usage-ex2)\.

+### Limitations<a name="ri-instance-size-flexibility-limitations"></a>

+Instance size flexibility applies only to Regional Reserved Instances\.

 Instance size flexibility does not apply to the following Reserved Instances:
 + Reserved Instances that are purchased for a specific Availability Zone \(zonal Reserved Instances\)